ryankirkman/ryankirkman.github.com/_posts/2013-01-31-activity-based-authorization.md

     if(GetActivitiesForRole(userRole).Contains(Activity) == false)
     {
-        // The user is unAuthActivityd for this activity }
+        // The user is unauthorized for this activity }
 }
 ```